 Understanding cancel culture and identity politics

 In this regard, cancel culture is forcing me further into the centre ground of conventional politics.
-At times, I have held such staunch socialist views as to be branded an ideological Marxist, but I loathe the way lefties have diluted the discourse of our time to 140 characters of retrospective point-scoring.
+I loathe the way lefties have diluted the discourse of our time to 140 characters of retrospective point-scoring.
 We have to be better than that.

 Concurrently, the right is equally responsible for encouraging this erosion of dynamic thought.
 As mentioned previously, cancel culture and its attendant litigation has devastating economic repercussions for humble writers like me.
 That dread of publishing a hard-hitting exclusive news story and waiting for the legal challenge is an evil rooted in capitalism.
 In a world obsessed with fame, defaming someone – even using facts – is fast becoming the most heinous crime imaginable.

 When the clearest facts are debated into malleable forms of usage, where do we draw the line?
 When the plainest truths can be repurposed as fake news simply to serve an insurgent agenda, where do we go for answers?
 When the clearest wisdom is expurgated due to the ticking of a clock making it obsolete, where do we find support?

 Cancel culture is the perfect recipe for a spineless society that lacks a sufficient bedrock from which to nurture and monitor its members.
 If things can simply be exterminated with one click of a button, there is little recourse to effort or discipline.
 There is no incentive to try.